josdejong/pocomath/TypeScriptExperiment.md

 Explanation:

-1. The code doesn't actually work: teh magic `infer` is not implemented.
+1. The code doesn't actually work: the magic `infer` is not implemented.
 Making `infer` work requires a TypeScript plugin that can turn TS into the pocomath syntax (string).
 2. Have a look at the `*.ts` files, which have been put alongside the original `*.mjs` files
 3. This approach does not need any advanced TypeScript techniques: it only needs basic types with generics.
 No magic.
 No need for `Dispatcher` and `Dependency<...>` techniques.
 This will play 100% nice when integrating with other math libraries that use TypeScript.
 A new developer will directly understand how to implement a new function for mathjs.
 4. The solution is DRY I think: no duplicate type definitions or something like that.